Russian, East European & Eurasian Studies Faculty Small Grants Program

 |January 1 – June 30||December 15|

 At this time, the University of Pittsburgh is not allowing any non-essential travel by faculty, students, or staff on University business.
 Research, conference participation, and most other teaching-related travel qualifies as non-essential travel.
 No REEES funds can be used to fund or to plan travel at this time.
 No planning should occur until after the University lifts its travel ban.
 The information below, as it relates to travel, will only be applicable once the travel ban has been lifted.
-To allow some flexibility in light of these restrictions, small grants awarded in April - May 2020 can be deferrred through August 1, 2021.
+To allow some flexibility in light of these restrictions, small grants awarded in Fall 2020 can be deferrred through August 1, 2021.

 Allowable and Non-Allowable Expenses